galbeiroc/design-patterns-in-typescript/README.md

 The Builder pattern should be able to construct complex objects in any order and include/exclude whichever available components it likes.
 For different combinations of products than can be returned from a Builder, use a specific Director to create the bespoke combination.
 You can use an `Abstract Factory` to add an abstraction between the client and Director.

+### Prototype Design Pattern
+The Prototype design pattern is good for when creating new objects requires more resources than you want to use or have available.
+You can save resources by just creating a copy of any existing object that is already in memory.
+In the Prototype patterns interface, you create a clone method that should be implemented by all classes that use the interface.
+How the clone method is implemented in the concrete class is up to you.
+You will need to decide whether a shallow or deep copy is required.

+* A shallow copy, copies and creates new references one level deep,
+* A deep copy, copies and creates new references for all levels.

+#### Terminology
+***Prototype Interface***: The interface that describes the clone() method.
+***Prototype***: The Object/Product that implements the Prototype interface.
+***Client***: The client application that uses and creates the ProtoType.